Gauge invariant quantum thermodynamics: consequences for the first law

+for both channels.
+Of~course, $W_{\mathrm{inv}} = 0$ if $\alpha_t$ is time independent.
+Note that the above calculations do not assume any specific form of the driving.
+What matters is the power, i.e, the~rate of energy transfer which is, as~expected, influenced by the generation of~coherences.

+Let us now move to the invariant heat.
+Since $u_{t}$ is time independent, we have $Q_{\mathrm{inv}} = Q_{u}$, resulting in For the case of the dephasing channel we obtain $Q_{\mathrm{inv}}^{\mathrm{deph}} = 0$.
+There is no heat in this case due to the fact that the coherences are destroyed by the decoherence process induced by the action of the bath.
+The~final state is diagonal in the energy eigenbasis and there is no energy flux from the system to the environment (the interaction Hamiltonian is diagonal).
+Therefore, all the energy transferred to the system by the driving must be in the form or~work.

-As in detail described in the Appendix, for the case of the dephasing channel we obtain $Q_{\mathrm{inv}}^{\mathrm{deph}} = 0$.
-On the other hand, in the case of the generalized amplitude damping the invariant heat takes the form $Q_{\mathrm{inv}}^{\mathrm{gad}} = \int_{0}^{\tau}\dd t \Phi_{E}^{t}$, with $\Phi_{E}^{t}$ being the instantaneous energy flux.
-Since the dephasing channel only involves exchange of phase information between the system and the environment, while the amplitude damping is characterized by energy exchange, the above results agree with what is expected from classical thermodynamics.
+In the case of the generalized amplitude damping the invariant heat takes the form $Q_{\mathrm{inv}}^{\mathrm{gad}} = \int_{0}^{\tau}\dd t \Phi_{E}^{t}$, with~$\Phi_{E}^{t}$ being the instantaneous energy flux.
+In~this case, the~final state of the system is also diagonal.
+However, beyond~the decoherence process induced by the bath, there is also an energy exchange between the system and the environment.
+This energy is the~heat.

+Since the dephasing channel only involves the exchange of phase information between the system and the environment, while the amplitude damping is characterized by energy exchange, the~above results agree with what is expected from classical thermodynamics.